ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/usage-api/create-html-file-in-my-documents.md

 `POST /api/2.0/files/@my/html`

-Create an HTML file in the My documents section
+Create an HTML file in My documents

-Creates an HTML (.html) file in the My documents section with the title and contents specified in the request.
+Creates an HTML file in the caller&#39;s own My documents section out of the markup passed as the content, and  answers with the stored file.
+The &#x60;.html&#x60; extension is added to the title unless the title already ends with  it, and a request carrying no content is rejected as invalid. &#x60;createNewIfExist&#x60; acts the other way round than  its name reads: with &#x60;true&#x60; the file that already carries this title is updated, the markup replacing its  content and a version appearing in its history, while with &#x60;false&#x60;, which is also the default, another file is  created and its title made unique, as in Notes (1).html.
+Updating needs the existing file to be editable by  the caller, so one that is locked, open in an editing session, encrypted or in Trash is left alone and a new  file appears beside it instead.
+The call is mutating: repeating it with &#x60;true&#x60; keeps a single file and grows  its history, repeating it with &#x60;false&#x60; fills the section with numbered copies.
+A guest has no My documents  section and is refused.
+To create the file in a room or another folder use  &#x60;POST api/2.0/files/{folderId}/html&#x60;.

 ## Parameters